victorhg/aai-520-final-project-group5/src/ingestion/ingestion-flow.md

 ## Overview

-The **Ingestion Module** is responsible for fetching raw data from multiple external sources in parallel.
-It acts as the first stage in the data pipeline, collecting unprocessed data that will later be cleaned, normalized, and analyzed by the Aggregator and Processing modules.
+The **Ingestion Module** is responsible for fetching structured data from financial and news sources in parallel.
+It acts as the first stage in the data pipeline, collecting data that will be analyzed by the Processing modules downstream.

+**Note**: This is a simplified architecture.
+The ingestion module fetches data from APIs that already return structured/normalized data, so no separate aggregation layer is needed.

 ## Core Principle